harishuss1/Climate-Lens/Performance_Report/Performance.md

 <!-- Summarize which changes had the greatest impact, note any surprising results and list 2-3 main
 things you learned from this experience. -->
-The massive decrease in bundlsize and unsused javscript by specifing which parts of amcharts5 to extract where very high, and caching proved very impactful, reducing the DOMContentLoaded by 3 seconds once the cache is active, which is alot in web design time.
+The massive decrease in bundlesize and unused javscript by specifing which parts of amcharts5 to extract where very high, and caching proved very impactful, reducing the DOMContentLoaded by 3 seconds once the cache is active, which is alot in web design time.

 We learned how long-term caching for static resources, API data and using no-cache for index.html can improve performance by reducing server load and speeding up page loads.
 We also learned that the order of these middleware instructions is important for setting up caching properly.